cwe1ss/microservices-template/services/_internal-grpc-sql-bus/README.md

 A complex internal service that:
-* exposes a gRPC server (with "customers"-entities)
+* exposes a gRPC service (with "customers"-entities)
-* acts as client to another gRPC server (internal-grpc)
+* acts as client to another gRPC server ("internal-grpc")
 * stores data in a SQL database
-* publishes events to pub/sub
+* publishes a "CustomerCreatedEvent" message to the pubsub-topic "customer-created" (subscribed to by "internal-http-bus")